sumbernotas/DAD-220-Structured-Databases/README.md

 # DAD-220-Structured-Databases
-A 200 level course taken at SNHU that teaches how to use and manipulate databases in MySQL
+This course taught us how to create structured database environments that incorporate basic processing functionality and allow for data management, data manipulation, and data analysis.
+We also constructed and analyzed queries to address data requirements.

+Skills learned & utilized: MySQL